arsam31/SAAC02-Notes/README.md

   - In this case you must default back to snapshots and backups.
 - Promotion cannot be reversed. (means when a read replica become read-write replica. this is NOT reversible process. you have to delete it and create a new read-replica)

-Imp for exam : Read Replicas provide read scaling for RDS instance while Multi AZ in RDS only provide high availability(not fault tolerance)
+Imp for exam : Read Replicas provide read scaling for RDS instance NOT write scaling. while Multi AZ in RDS instance only provide high availability(not fault tolerance)

 ### Amazon Aurora